 3. Sum-of-the-Year’s-Digits (SYD) Method

 Similar to the declining-balance method, the sum-of-the-year’s method also accelerates the depreciation of an asset.
-The asset will lose more of its useful value during the early periods of its lifespan.
+The asset will lose more of its book value during the early periods of its lifespan.

 4. Units-of-Production Method

-The units-of-production method depreciates equipment based on the work that it’s done.
+The units-of-production method depreciates equipment based on its usage versus the equipment’s expected capacity.
 The more units produced by the equipment, the greater amount the equipment is depreciated, and the lower the depreciated cost is.